Sports car racing: 2010s – Reformatting

 The reformatted Trans-Am Series remained stagnant, being heavily overshadowed by the SCCA's World Challenge, and failing to garner a television contract.
 A major factor in this is the fact that Trans Am's teams still use vehicles dating back to 1999.
 In most other series, teams tended to update their vehicles every few years or so (examples include the 2005 vs. 2010 Mustangs in the Continental Challenge and the two different generations of Mazda RX-8 in the Rolex Series).

 Other television changes include Speed Channel losing the rights to almost every series.
 The World Challenge was transferred to Versus, while the ALMS was transferred to an ESPN/ABC partnership.
-ALMS races are shown live online with a telecast the following day (although Speed still has the rights to the 24 Hours of Le Mans, which is still televised live).
-For 2012, some races will be televised live.
+ALMS races were shown live online with a telecast the following day (although Speed still has the rights to the 24 Hours of Le Mans, which is still televised live).
 Speed, having a partnership with NASCAR, still has exclusive rights to the NASCAR-owned Grand Am series.

-The ALMS has now introduced "GTE-PRO" and "GTE-AM" for endurance races.
+The ALMS introduced "GTE-PRO" and "GTE-AM" for endurance races.

 In 2014, American Le Mans Series and Rolex Sports Car Series were merged into United SportsCar Championship, with IMSA as its sanctioning body.
 Fox Sports 1 (successor of Speed Channel) was returned as main broadcaster of the unified series.

 Daytona Prototype was replaced in 2017 by Daytona Prototype International (DPi), which based on the four ACO homologated LMP2 chassis made by Dallara, Onroak (Ligier), Oreca, and Riley-Multimatic, with brand bodywork and homologated engines.
 Manufacturers are asked to partner with a privateer team, and each car will sport manufacturer bodywork, corresponding to their brand-identity.
 These rules are made to both control costs and attract manufacturers to the series.

 In 2018, SRO Motorsports Group has taken over the management of Pirelli World Challenge, with USAC as its sanctioning body since 2017.